 Wellesley Public Schools is the recipient of federal grant funds.
 One source of funds, Special Education Individuals with Disabilities Education Act (I.D.E.A.), was not fully expended in FY'19.
 The district carried \$91,547 of unspent funds from FY'19 to FY'20.
-The funds cover the cost of four (4) Teaching Assistants who provide direct service to students.
-The carry forward grant funds are a one-time revenue source that will expire on June 30th.
+The funds cover the cost of four (4) Paraprofessionals (WMS 3.00 FTEs and WHS 1.00 FTE) who provide direct service to students.
+The carry forward grant funds are a one-time revenue source will expire on June 30th.
 Therefore, the FY'21 budget request transfers the funding source for these individuals from federal grant funds to the general fund.
 Since the four individuals are currently employed by the district, the budget does not include any associated health benefits.

-Reduction of WHS English as a Second Language Teacher (0.10 FTE)
+Reduction of WHS English as a Second Language Teacher (0.20 FTE)

-Based on the current Grade 8 population, we anticipate only two (2) students will be entering the High School as English Learners (ELs).
-A reduction to a 0.5 FTE is appropriate given the expected number of students receiving EL services in SY'20-21.
+Based on the current Grade 8 population, we anticipate very few students will be entering the High School as English Learners (ELs).
+A reduction to a 0.20 FTE is appropriate given the expected number of students receiving EL services in SY'20-21.